-1 the criteria used to select the new academic home and a summary of where similar units

-2 are housed at comparator institutions.
+1 the criteria used to select the new academic home and a summary of where similar units 2 are housed at comparator institutions.
+3 4 4) Impacts : What are the anticipated positive and negative impacts of the proposed transfer 5 on the current academic home and the new academic home?
+On other departments, 6 units?

-3

-4 4) Impacts: What are the anticipated positive and negative impacts of the proposed transfer

-5 on the current academic home and the new academic home?
-On other departments,

-6 units?
 On the university?
 On students?
-How will this move affect the current and new

-7 academic homes' organization?
+How will this move affect the current and new 7 academic homes' organization?
+8 9 a.

-8

-9 a.
 Impact on current students (both graduate and undergraduate).
-Include an

-10 evaluation of the following:

-11 i.
-College- or school-specific requirements in the new and current academic

-12 homes

-13 ii. types of degrees conferred, including major and minor requirements

-14 iii. number and types of required courses

-15 iv. student services (including academic mentors and advisors)

-16 v. other

-17

-18 b.
-Impact on current faculty and staff, especially as it relates to tenure and

-19 promotion decisions

-20

-21 c.
-Impact on resources (number of positions, space, equipment, time)

-21 22 23 24 25 26 27

-23 d.
-Impact on quality of program, including the impact on the following aspects:

-24 i. student recruitment

-25 ii. time to graduation and graduation rates

-26 iii. specialized accreditation

-iv. interdisciplinary efforts

-28 v. scholarly productivity

-29 vi. other

-30

-31 e.
-Impact on external constituents (alumni, donors, community and industry

-32 partners), including any existing agreements and expected changes to existing

-33 agreements

-34 35

-35 f.
-Impact on other departments and offices in both current and new academic

-36 homes.

-3 7
+Include an 10 11 evaluation of the following: 11 12 i.
+College- or school-specific requirements in the new and current academic homes 12 13 ii. types of degrees conferred, including major and minor requirements 14 iii. number and types of required courses 15 iv. student services (including academic mentors and advisors) 16 v. other 17 18 b.
+Impact on current faculty and staff, especially as it relates to tenure and 19 2 0 promotion decisions 20 The most on accountage (number of mositions are as equipment times) ∠1 22 c.
+Impact on resources (number of positions, space, equipment, time) 21 22 23 24 25 26 27 28 d.
+Impact on quality of program, including the impact on the following aspects: 2.J 2.A i. student recruitment 2 4 25 ii. time to graduation and graduation rates 2.5 2.6 iii. specialized accreditation 20 2 7 • 20 iv. interdisciplinary efforts 48 20 v. scholarly productivity vi. other 30 .
+Impost on external constituents (slymps) do nous community and industry 31 32 e.
+Impact on external constituents (alumni, donors, community and industry 33 partners), including any existing agreements and expected changes to existing 34 agreements 35 f.
+Impact on other departments and offices in both current and new academic 36 homes.
+37 nomes.
 38 g.
-A current and new organizational chart for all units affected

-39

-40 5) Expectations: What are the fundamental elements of an agreement that the initiating unit

-41 sees as critical in order for the transfer review process to move forward?

-42 43 The initiating point and the second decision in the second

-43 44 The initiating unit and the new academic home need to develop a clear understanding of

-44 45 how the initiating unit will administratively operate within its new academic home.
-This

-45 understanding shall include expectations about work assignment, governance bylaws and
+A current and new organizational chart for all units affected 39 8.
+11 carrent and new organizational criary for an arms arrected 40 5) Expectations: What are the fundamental elements of an agreement that the initiating unit 41 sees as critical in order for the transfer review process to move forward?
+42 p-0-000 to mo to totalida.
+43 The initiating unit and the new academic home need to develop a clear understanding of 44 how the initiating unit will administratively operate within its new academic home.
+This 45 understanding shall include expectations about work assignment, governance bylaws and